inspector-apm/mcp-server/README.md

 # Inspector MCP Server

-AI-powered debugging and monitoring integration for PHP applications through the Model Context Protocol.

-## Overview

-The Inspector MCP Server bridges the gap between AI coding assistants and production application monitoring, enabling developers to leverage AI for faster debugging and improved application reliability.
-Built specifically for the PHP ecosystem, this server integrates seamlessly with Inspector.dev to provide AI agents with real-time access to production error data and intelligent analysis.
+Inspector MCP Server was built specifically for the PHP ecosystem; this server provides tools to allow AI coding agents to access production errors data with comprehensive context, to automatically fix issues, and to provide actionable recommendations for root cause analysis and resolution strategies.

 ## Install

+You can install the MCP server as a dev-dependency in your project:

 ```
 composer require inspector-apm/mcp-server --dev